-The final examination time period is published annually in the College calendar and students are required to write final examinations at the scheduled times and dates.
+The final examination time period is published annually at www.okanagan.bc.ca/dates and students are required to write final examinations at the scheduled times and dates.
 Students should be aware that examinations may be scheduled on days and times that differ from regular class schedules, including evenings and weekends.
 In the event of exceptional circumstances, students may apply to write a final examination at a time other than the scheduled time.
 These examinations are referred to as out-of-time final examinations; more information can be found below.

 Also see "Aegrotat Standing" and "Standing Deferred" in Grading Practices.

 a.
 Exam Papers

 Final examination papers become the property of the College and remain in the possession of the College for a period of no less than one year until destroyed.

 In the event of a grade appeal, all final examination papers will be retained by the College for 12 months beyond the resolution of the appeal.

 b.
 Arts, Science and Business Administration Courses